vedro-universe/vedro-docs/docs/best-practices/naming-for-better-tests.md

 - `retrieve order history`

 🍎 **Avoid This:**
-- `test login flow` — too generic, prefix "test" adds no value (all tests are tests)
+- `test login flow` (too generic, prefix "test" adds no value (all tests are tests)
-- `should successfully authenticate user with valid credentials` — too wordy, reads like assertion
+- `should successfully authenticate user with valid credentials` (too wordy, reads like assertion)
-- `LoginTest123` — cryptic naming that provides no context
+- `LoginTest123` (cryptic naming that provides no context)

 ### Adding Context or Conditions